lgauthie/mar-fmnet/README.md

     def __init__(self):
         """
-        This method is where we will initialize our marsystem.
+        This method is where we will initialize our MarSystem.

         We will also make a call to _init_fm(), and _init_audio() These functions could be directly in __init__(), but I've separated them out